Local Field Potential Journey into the Basal Ganglia: Methods

-where $\langle R(\tau)\rangle$ ($\sigma(R(\tau) )$) is the mean (standard deviation) of $R(\tau)$.
+where $\langle R(\tau)\rangle$ ($\sigma(R(\tau) )$) are the mean and standard deviation of $R(\tau)$ respectively.
 From Eq. (\ref{w_eq}) one can see that if $R_{max}$ is much larger than the background, $w$ is higher, indicating a more significant coupling between signals $x$ and $y$.
-On the other hand, if $R_{max}$ does not stand out from the $R(\tau)$ background, $w$ is lower and implies non significant $x – y$ interaction.
-Figure (\ref{fig: Methods})g) shows results obtained from 10,000 pairs of signals, where each pair of signals is either taken at the same time (simultaneously, real” data) or at different times (“surrogate” data).
-It can be seen from the figure that high $w$ values for the real data are usually detected for small shifts $\tau^*$ (of the order of few tens of milliseconds), which is consistent with the fact that brain waves generally propagate rather quickly \cite{zhang2018theta,sato2012traveling}.
+On the other hand, if $R_{max}$ does not stand out from the $R(\tau)$ background, $w$ is lower and implies non-significant $x – y$ interaction.
+Another way to test significant links is by comparing cross correlations of simultaneous signals from different locations to those taken at different times which are expected to be non synchronized.
+Figure (\ref{fig: Methods})G) shows results obtained from 10,000 pairs of signals, where each pair of signals is either taken at the same time (simultaneously, real” data) or at different times (“surrogate” data).
+It can be seen from Fig. \ref{fig: Methods}(G), that for surrogate data one obtains low values of w (just above 4), while for real data w can reach values of 8.
+Moreover, as seen in Fig. \ref{fig: Methods} (H), high $w$ values for the real data are usually detected for small shifts $\tau^*$ (of the order of few tens of milliseconds), which is consistent with the fact that brain waves generally propagate rather fast \cite{zhang2018theta,sato2012traveling}.
 Combining the two conditions, we consider $x – y$ interactions as significant only if $\tau^\ast\in [-0.05,0.05]$ seconds and $w>4.5$.
+Table \ref{Tab:2} summarizes the real links fraction at each loci. \FloatBarrier

 \FloatBarrier